losizm/bolster/README.md

 }
 ```

-The next script is a more intricate example.
-It demonstrates how to
+The following is a more intricate example.
+It demonstrates how to simulate
-simulate _sudo_ functionality.
-It does this by defining a group permission to
+_sudo_ functionality.
+It does this by defining a group permission to regulate
-regulate user access to `RootContext`.
+user access to `RootContext`.

 ```scala
 import bolster.security.*